ypark9/yopa.page/content/blog/2026-07-02-waf-for-agentcore-gateway.en.md

 | WAF protection packs | A curated bundle applied consistently |

 Available in every region where both WAF and AgentCore Gateway are supported, so unlike some launches this isn't gated to a handful of regions.

+The association is regional: one regional web ACL protects a gateway, and the web ACL and gateway must be in the same Region.
+AWS documents `FAIL_CLOSE` as the default WAF integration behavior; `FAIL_OPEN` is an explicit availability tradeoff.
+Watch the `WafBlocks`, `WafFailOpens`, and `WafFailCloses` metrics when you roll this out.

 ## The decision tree: which rules, when